keyhan/gameOfLife/README.md

 ![img.png](img.png)

 There is an improvement in this version of the Conway Game Of Life.
-In this version there is a distinction between new organism (champagne bottle) nad old organisms (santa).
+In this version there is a distinction between new organisms (champagne bottle 🍾) and old organisms (santa 🎅).

 The control below the board is as follows:
 * The combobox chooses the delay between each tick.
-* The play button starts or continues the game.
+* The ▶ button starts or continues the game.
-* The pause button pauses the game.
+* The ⏸ button pauses the game.
-* The shuffle button shuffles a new game.
+* The 🔀 (shuffle) button shuffles a new game.

 ## Requirements
 To be able to build and run this game you have to have JDK 11 or higher